What are the responsibilities and job description for the Speech Language Pathologist position at School District of Lee County?

 About the School District of Lee County

-The School District of Lee County is the eighth-largest district in Florida and America's 33rd-largest school district.* We proudly educate approximately 99,000 students in grades K-12, with thousands more adult learners.
-We are one of the county’s largest employers, with approximately 12,000 full- and part-time employees, and with the District's construction program, building new schools and renovating and expanding existing facilities, the District has been the area's largest developers.
+The School District of Lee County is the eighth-largest district in Florida and the 27th-largest school district in the United States*.
+We proudly educate over 101,000 students in grades K-12.
+Schools in Lee County play a key role in community life.
+With 12,000 full- and part-time employees, the School District is one of the county's largest employers, and with the District's construction program, building new schools, and renovating and expanding existing facilities, the District has been the area's largest developer.

 *Source: National Center for Education Statistics